phduarte/challenge-dev/README.md

 ## Hands on

 1. Opens the solution using Visual Studio 2017+
-3. On Visual Studio, clique em Build / Clean Solution.
+2. On Visual Studio, clique em Build / Clean Solution.
-4. Set WappaMobile.ChallengeDev.WebApi as Startup (right click on the project then Set as Startup Project)
+3. Set WappaMobile.ChallengeDev.WebApi as Startup (right click on the project then Set as Startup Project)
-5. Inside the WappaMobile.ChallengeDev.GoogleMaps project, set the constant API_KEY in Settings class for the Api key provided by Google.
+4. Inside the WappaMobile.ChallengeDev.GoogleMaps project, set the constant API_KEY in Settings class for the Api key provided by Google.
-6. Run the Solution (F5).
+5. Run the Solution (F5).
+6. Use the swagger documentation to try the app (access /swagger/index.html).

 ## End Points